saksham-shah/loss-landscape/README.md

 ## Setup

 **Environment**: One or more multi-GPU node(s) with the following software/libraries installed:
+Notice that the library versions are somewhat old.
+It is advised to try and run the problem with the latest version of each first.

 - [PyTorch 0.4](https://pytorch.org/)
 - [openmpi 3.1.2](https://www.open-mpi.org/)
 - [mpi4py 2.0.0](https://mpi4py.scipy.org/docs/usrman/install.html)